1944 Democratic National Convention: Acceptance speech

 Roosevelt delivered his acceptance speech remotely, from a Pacific Coast naval base.
-This was the last time a major party presidential candidate accepted their nomination remotely for a period of 80 years, until Joe Biden accepted his nomination in 2020 from a set in his home town of Wilmington, DE.
+This was the last time a major party presidential candidate accepted that person's nomination remotely for a period of 76 years until Joe Biden accepted his nomination in 2020 from a set in his home town of Wilmington, Delaware due to the COVID-19 pandemic in the United States.

 Vice Presidential nomination

 Vice Presidential candidates

-Despite the obvious physical decline in the President's appearance, as well as rumors of secret health problems, Roosevelt's fourth nomination as President was largely unchallenged.
+Despite the obvious physical decline in the president's appearance, as well as rumors of secret health problems, Roosevelt's fourth nomination as president was largely unchallenged.
 The contention lay in the vice-presidential nomination.
-Henry Wallace had been elected Vice President in 1940.
+Henry A. Wallace had been elected vice president in 1940.
 He was FDR's preferred choice and was very popular with rank and file Democratic voters.
-However, conservative Party leaders, such as James F. Byrnes, strongly opposed his renomination.
-They regarded Wallace as being too far to the left, too "progressive" and too friendly to labor to be next in line for the Presidency.
-Outgoing Democratic National Committee chairman Frank C. Walker, incoming chairman Robert E. Hannegan, party treasurer Edwin W. Pauley, strategist Edward J. Flynn, Chicago Mayor Edward Joseph Kelly and lobbyist George E. Allen all wanted to keep Wallace off the ticket.
-Their group was deemed by Allen as "The Conspiracy of the Pure in Heart."
+However, conservative party leaders, such as Southerner James F. Byrnes, strongly opposed his renomination.
+They regarded Wallace as being too far to the left, too "progressive" and too friendly to labor to be next in line for the presidency.
+Fighting to keep Wallace off the ticket were outgoing Democratic National Committee chairman Frank C. Walker, incoming chairman Robert E. Hannegan, party treasurer Edwin W. Pauley, strategist Edward J. Flynn, Chicago Mayor Edward Joseph Kelly and lobbyist George E. Allen, who dubbed the group "The Conspiracy of the Pure in Heart."
+The anti-Wallace forces were divided over who to support.
+Southern conservatives supported Byrnes, but the Congress of Industrial Organizations opposed him.
+Flynn opposed Byrnes due to his conversion from Catholicism to Protestantism and lack of appeal to black voters.

 They privately told Roosevelt that they would fight Wallace's renomination, and they proposed Missouri Senator Harry S. Truman as FDR's new running mate.
 Truman had entered the Senate in January 1935 with a reputation as "the senator from Pendergast".
 Then he had become well known during the war as the chairman of a Senate investigating committee.
 Roosevelt personally liked Wallace and knew little about Truman, but he reluctantly agreed to accept Truman as his new running mate to preserve party unity.